Ashya King case: International manhunt and court case

 The same day, an international manhunt for King and his parents commenced, and on 30 August, they were found in Velez Malaga, Spain.
 The parents were arrested and their son was sent to a local hospital for urgent treatment.

-On 2 September 2014, following public outcry against the arrest, then UK prime minister David Cameron called for "an urgent outbreak of common sense" while his deputy said it was not appropriate to "throw the full force of the law" at the couple.
+On 2 September 2014, following public outcry against the arrest, then UK prime minister David Cameron called for "an urgent outbreak of common sense" while deputy prime minister Nick Clegg said it was not appropriate to "throw the full force of the law" at the couple.

 On 3 September 2014, King's parents were freed from the Spanish prison when the request to extradite them to the United Kingdom was withdrawn.

 The issues about treating the boy were brought to the High Court to be resolved, and on 5 September 2014, the court ruled that King could receive proton therapy in Prague.
 Doctors from Southampton General Hospital said the treatment would have the same side effects as conventional radiotherapy.
 On 9 September, King arrived at the Proton Therapy Center in Prague, where he underwent proton beam therapy.